 Canadian citizens have the right to enter Canada.
 Since they have the right to enter, they may do so without a passport.
-However, they must convince the Border Services Officer (BSO) they are Canadian citizens.
+However, they must convince the Border Services Officer (BSO) that they are Canadian citizens.
 Some alternatives to a passport for Canadian citizens include the following:

 - Certificate of Canadian Citizenship,

 - Certificate of Naturalization issued before January 1, 1947,

 - Certificate of Registration of Birth Abroad issued between January 1, 1947, and February 14, 1977; and

 - Certificate of Retention of Canadian Citizenship issued between January 1, 1947, and February 14, 1977. (source: ENF04)